 |Weight:|| 0.182 troy ounce [5.670 g]|

 |Edge:|| Reeded with 119 reeds.|

 |Denver (D):|| 320,800,000|

 America-the-Beautiful Quarter Series:

-The quarter for Yellowstone National Park (located in northwest Wyoming) will be issued in 2010.
-It will be the second coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for Yellowstone National Park (located in northwest Wyoming) were issued in 2010,

 Grand Canyon National Park (Arizona) & the Mount Hood National Forest (Oregon).